Recidiviz/public-dashboard/README.md

 Do note that there should only be one `yarn.lock` file for the entire repository; if one is created in your new package directory, you should delete it, make sure the directory is properly listed in the `workspaces` list, and re-run `yarn install`.

+ESLint and lint-staged should be installed and applied to your new package directory automatically based on the configurations in the root directory.
+If you need to extend the default ESLint configuration, create a configuration file in your package directory; if you need to modify or add lint-staged rules, you can do so in the root `package.json`.

-There are some conventions you should follow when setting up your new package, unless you have a compelling and well-documented reason not to:
+In addition, there are some conventions you should follow when setting up your new package, unless you have a compelling and well-documented reason not to:

 - The package name should be the same as the directory name
 - `yarn dev` should execute the main entry point for development (e.g., starting a development server)